 CPA Residues shall be monitored regularly, not limited to Coresta GRLs.
 Only approved CPAs for tobacco will be used.
 Farmers are trained to ensure only approved levels of CPAs are applied and used in a technically correct way.
 Alternative methods of crop protection shall be supported through the IPM concept and the preferred methods will be implemented.

 CNT is an active member of the Coresta Sub-Group “Pest and Sanitation Management in Stored Tobacco”.
 The Group is dealing with all aspects of combating the different infections of stored tobacco.

 Green Tobacco Sickness

-Green Tobacco Sickness (GTS) is well known as Nicotine intoxication caused by dermal absorption of Nicotine.
+Green Tobacco Sickness (GTS) is well documented as intoxication caused by dermal absorption of Nicotine.
 It often occurs during harvesting, when workers and farmers come in contact with wet tobacco leaves containing Nicotine on their surface.
-The humidity allows Nicotine to enter the bloodstream and causes poisoning.
+Humidity allows Nicotine to enter the bloodstream and causes poisoning.
 CNT established operating procedures in the locally applied GAP instructions to avoid GTS.
-Workers shall make sure that skin is adequately covered by wearing a long-sleeved shirt, long pants, shoes that completely cover the feet to prevent the direct contact with the Nicotine.

 Soil and water conservation